-naturally engender a farther Mistake, viz. that at least those seven Colors, which are denominated original ones, and which appear so very different from each other, are in fact so many different Essences.
-But as this Conclusion, the forcibly deducible from the Præmise, would be fraught with Absurditys neither sew nor small; we may fairly suspect the Præmise itself to be untrue.
+naturally engender a farther Mistake, viz. that at least those seven Colors, which are denominated original ones, and which appear to very different from each other, are in fact to many different Effences.
+But as this Conclusion, the forcibly deducible from the Præmise, would be fraught with Absurditys neither few nor small; we may fairly suffect the Præmise itself to be untrue.

-An Objection was lately started, in private Company, against the Doctrine which maintains the universal Sameness of Matter; as if, upon this Hypothesis, it would follow, that "All Bodys, and " all Qualitys of Bodys, are equally estimable."
+An Objection was lately flarted, in private Company, against the Doctrine which maintains the universal Sameness of Matter; as if, upon this Hypothesis, it would follow, that "All Bodys, and " all Qualitys of Bodys, are equally effimable."
 Nothing, however, can be more frivolous than fuch a Supposition.
-It might as plausibly be alledged, that, 'Because all Actions, consider'd as Actions, are Exertions of Power; therefore, all Actions are equally good.'
-Whereas the Modes and Effetts of Action occasion such vast relative Differences in Actions themselves; that a Man of common Understanding and Virtue cannot long hæsitate, what species of Action to approve.
+It might as plausibly be alledged, that, ' Becaufe all Actions, confider'd as Actions, are Exertions of Power; therefore, all Actions are equally good.'
+Whereas the Modes and Effects of Action occasion such vast relative Differences in Actions themselves; that a Man of common Understanding and Virtue cannot long hæsitate, what species of Action to approve.
 Thus it is, with regard to Bodys, and Semblances.
 For.

-"Tho' the same Sun, with all-diffusive Rays, Blush in the Rose, and in the Diamond blaze; We prize the stronger Effort of his Pow'r, And justly set the Gem above the Flow'r,"
+" Tho' the fame Sun, with all-diffusive Rays, Blush in the Rose, and in the Diamond blaze;" We prize the stronger Effort of his Pow'r, And justly set the Gem above the Flow'r,"